aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 5. Create an instance of `StreamWriter` and add the new HTML file.
 6. Provide a starting index to StreamWriter and export your preferred paragraphs.

-This Java code shows you how to export PowerPoint paragraph texts to HTML:
+This PHP code shows you how to export PowerPoint paragraph texts to HTML:

 ```php
   // Load the presentation file